Kishanx08/New-img/SHAREX_SETUP.md

 - Keep your API key private and secure
 - Consider rotating the API key periodically
 - Monitor upload logs for suspicious activity
+- Your domain uses HTTPS for secure connections

 ## 📝 Response Format